Egbert/public-ical/README.md

 - open Google Calendar
 - click on the small down arrow next to 'Other calendars'
 - choose 'add by URL'
-- paste that damn fine URL
+- paste the link you copied
-- ???
-- profit!